NVIDIA/workbench-example-agentic-rag/README.md

 ## Easy Mode Details

-### Start by cloning  this project in Workbench and working with the Workbench documentation context
+### First, clone this project, start the Chat, create the context, and ask your questions

 You can do everything through the Workbench Desktop App